 7. Try out a color theme.

+A color theme allows you to decorate to your heart's content while still maintaining a cohesive look.
 Pine green works great for a Christmas mantel decoration, for example.

 8. Let frosty, winter artwork shine.